-Cycling74's Max/MSP is "a high-level, graphical programming language (Cycling74 2001, p.
-3)" that allows the user to easily put together signal networks and control structures for the production of audio, MIDI and multimedia projects, all of which can be controlled in real-time.
+Cycling74's Max/MSP is "a high-level, graphical programming language (Cycling74 2001, 3)" that allows the user to easily put together signal networks and control structures for the production of audio, MIDI and multimedia projects, all of which can be controlled in real-time.
 The current version of the software runs on Apple PowerPC-based computers under versions 8.1 to 9.x of the Mac OS.
 It is an ideal environment to experiment with ideas because one can quickly connect (using virtual "patch cords") smaller blocks of code (known as "objects") together to form larger audio processing networks ("patches").
 The environment offers a semi-open architecture in which anyone capable of programming in C can use the software developers' kit to develop custom objects ("externals") that can be freely distributed and used by others working with the software.
 In addition to the development of externals using the C programming language, Max/MSP users can encapsulate patches so that they can be re-used in other patches (most often referred to as "abstractions").
 Once in this form, abstractions can be called in the same manner as objects or externals.

 This level of customization makes Max/MSP an ideal environment for exploring granular concepts of sound and developing methods of employing them in processing effects.
-An implementation of granular sampling using an earlier incarnation of Max that ran on the IRCAM Signal Processing Workstation has been previously reported (Lippe 1994).
-However, externals that deal with specifically with sound according to granular concepts are just beginning to appear, including those detailed in this paper.
-These new externals which work specifically on the granular level should allow Max/MSP users to more easily create new and interesting patches built on the concepts of granular synthesis.
+Patches that implement granular synthesis and sampling have been previously reported using an earlier incarnation of Max that ran on the IRCAM Signal Processing Workstation (Helmuth 1993; Lippe 1994; Todoroff 1995).
+Some externals for grain generation were also developed for this version of Max (Eckel, Rocha-Iturbide and Becker 1995).
+However, externals that deal with specifically with audio according to granular concepts are just beginning to appear for Cycling74's Max/MSP, including those detailed in this paper.
+These new granular externals should allow Max/MSP users to more easily create new and interesting patches built on the concepts of granular processing.
+In addition, they could be used to develop a series of new abstractions for producing basic granular effects more efficiently.